Oliver W. Dillard: Retirement

 General Dillard signed the controversial Generals And Admirals Who Have Signed A Statement Calling For Repeal Of "Don't Ask, Don't Tell" on November 18, 2008.

 On June 1, 2011, Dillard was awarded the Military Intelligence Corps Association's LTC Thomas Knowlton Award for Excellence in Intelligence, commemorating his significant role in Army Military Intelligence history, beginning in 1950.

 General Dillard was inducted into the Officer Candidate School Hall of Fame on May 4, 2012.
 On September 14, 2012, he was inducted into the Army Military Intelligence Hall of Fame, becoming the 226th recipient of this honor.

 On October 25, 2013, General Dillard was inducted into the Alabama Military Hall of Honor at Marion, Alabama.
 The Hall was established in 1975 by then-Governor George Wallace and has inducted more than 50 military heroes.

-The U.S. Army Forces Command (FORSCOM) established the "Major General Oliver W. Dillard Award" with the publication of FORSCOM Regulation 672-2 on May 21, 2014.
+The U.S. Army Forces Command (FORSCOM) established the "Major General Oliver W. Dillard Award" with the publication of FORSCOM Regulation 672–2 on May 21, 2014.
 The regulation pays tribute to the contributions of General Dillard as the first FORSCOM G2, and his impact on the Army and its Military Intelligence Corps.
 It recognizes the most outstanding military intelligence company-size unit assigned to a Brigade Combat Team in FORSCOM each year.

+The Department of Veterans Affairs (VA) honored General Dillard by dedicating the Major General Oliver W. Dillard VA Clinic in Canton, Michigan, in his honor on May 5, 2023.
+At the dedication ceremony, Congresswoman Deborah A. Dingell (D-MI), representing the sixth district, highlighted the importance of the clinic and the commitment of the VA and her office to getting veterans the health care they need and deserve.